SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 The list of languages enabled on a multilingual SharePoint site is returned as an array of locale identifiers (LCID), for example, **1033** for US English.

 However, the currently used language is returned as a string, for example, **en-US** for US English.
-Because JavaScript doesn't have a native way of converting the LCID number to the locale name, and vice-versa, you have to do it yourself.
+Because JavaScript doesn't have a native way of converting the LCID number to the locale name, and the other way around, you've to do it yourself.

 1. In the code editor, open the **./src/webparts/greeting/GreetingWebPart.ts** file.
-1. Add a new class variable named **locales** inside of the existing **GreetingWebPart** with the following code:
+1. Add a new class variable named **locales** in the existing **GreetingWebPart** with the following code:

     ```ts
     export default class GreetingWebPart extends BaseClientSideWebPart<IGreetingWebPartProps> {